Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-y_8BiuOg4zg.md

 ### Transcript

-> why should we believe a lying liar you know what we'll we'll let we'll let the update speak for itself okay okay i really hope it's not now it's gonna be a update there might be some other that might be nice hyped
+> why should we believe a lying liar you know what we'll we'll let we'll let the update speak for itself okay okay I really hope it's not now it's gonna be a update there might be some other that might be nice hyped